Hi, my name is

 • Dev stack : Java, JCA IronJacamar, JPA, Hibernate, WILDFLY, EJB3 Stateless & MDBs’, JAX-RS & Resteasy, Apache Shiro, Leaflet, Angular, Linux Pluggable Authentication Mechanism, mariadb, postgresql/postgis, .Net Windows Service Application component, Visual Studio.

-What was thrilling and extremely interesting in this experience, is that the system did not monitor software, but hardware, and in paritcular, the system goal mainly was to monitor Fiber Optics and Copper cables failures !
+What was thrilling and extremely interesting in this experience, is that the system did not monitor software, but hardware, and in particular, the system goal mainly was to monitor Fiber Optics and Copper cables failures !

 The developed Monitoring system consisted in both hardware and software : pure Linux OS, java and C language.